 Fees for the provision of legal services

 In most cases, you can provide legal advice to or act for a designated person without an OFSI licence, however, you cannot receive any payment for that legal advice without first obtaining an OFSI licence.
 Since 31 October 2022 payments from a person designated under either the Russian or Belarus regime is covered under OFSI general licence.
-The current licence, which has been updated is INT/2023/3744968.
-This licence expires on 28 April 2024.
+The current licence, which has been updated is INT/2024/5334756.
+This licence expires on 28 April 2025.

 Both legal fees and disbursements must be reasonable, and it is for the applicant to demonstrate to OFSI this so they can be authorised.
 Firms are strongly encouraged to apply for a licence in advance of providing substantive legal services in order for them to have certainty as to the fees that will be recoverable whilst the designated person remains listed.